 Breakdown: The original Pocahontas movie was both greatly loved and greatly ridiculed for being so far off from the original story of Pocahontas.
 Pocahontas was around 11 or 12 years old in the actual story, and John Smith was merely a friend.
 There’s nothing implying any sort of romantic entanglement between him and Pocahontas.
-That as well as various other aspects, like John Smith wasn’t nearly that attractive in real life.
+That as well as various other aspects, like John Smith wasn’t nearly that attractive in real life, were badly historically inaccurate.
 Oh and magic leaves/trees/wind.

 This movie, shockingly enough, is closer to the original story.
 However, there are still numerous changes in order to fuse properly with the first movie.

 Though it is mentioned that “several” years have passed since the events of the first movie, no actual number of years is given.
 However, the original story states she was about 21 when she went to England.
 Since Pocahontas was 16 in the original movie and about 11 in the actual story, she’s probably around 26 in this movie, which is actually supposed to be a few years after her death.